legal blog

 Call us at (312) 236-2900 to set up a free consultation today.

 After an accident, whether it was your fault or the fault of the other driver, you will likely call your insurance company to report it.
 This is called a first party claim.
 On the other hand, working with the other driver’s insurance company is known as a third-party claim.
-It’s important to remember that insurance companies, even yours, are going to try to pay as little as possible.
-Their goal is to keep as much money as they can and not to give those involved in a car accident sufficient compensation.

-Medical Waivers
+Be Cautious with Medical Waivers

 If you were injured or received medical treatment after the accident, the negligent party’s insurance company will likely ask you to sign a medical release form so they can access your medical records.
-Before you sign this form, it may be a good idea to have an attorney look it over.
-Medical release forms typically give the insurance provider access to your entire medical history, not just the treatment you received related to the accident.
-Depending on what your records indicate, the company’s legal team may try to use the information in your records to discredit your current medical claims, stating that you had prior health problems or that you are in overall poor health.
+This document allows them to access your medical records, but not just the ones related to your accident.

 The release form is probably the most common insurance form.
 When the insurance company is ready to offer a settlement, they will name their figure.
 If you agree to it, they will ask you to sign a form releasing the claim and waiving liability.
 Again, you may want to have a skilled attorney examine the settlement award and the release before you sign anything.
-Signing this particular form not only closes your claim, but it also means you can no longer receive anything from the case again.
-For example, if your injuries worsen down the road, you will not be entitled to seek reimbursement from the insurance company.

 When you’re up against insurance companies who aren’t concerned with giving you fair compensation, you should hire a skilled lawyer.
 Our attorneys at Staver Accident Injury Lawyers, P.C. have negotiated with countless insurance companies on the behalf of our clients.
 We will help you pursue the compensation you need to repair your car, pay your medical bills, and fully recover from your crash.